 Hope Diamond: The Legendary History of a Cursed Gem by Richard Kurin.
 The 'curse' of the Hope Diamond is part of a long story that involves ancient religion and modern magic, royal power and class rivalry, revenge and greed.

 Boucheron: The Secret Archives by Vincent Meylan.
-The House of Boucheron, one of the great Parisian jewellers, was founded by Frédéric Boucheron, who opened his first shop in 1858.
+The House of Boucheron, one of the great Parisian jewellers, was founded in 1858.
 This book reveals the stories behind the jewels sold to clients including Tsar Nicholas II of Russia, King Farouk of Egypt, and the Shah of Iran.
-Includes original design sketches, archive images and color photographs, including Tsarina Alexandra's pearl and diamond coronet and The Queen Mother's tiara.
+Includes original design sketches, archive images and color photos.

 The Crown Jewels by Anna Keay.
 New photographs of the Crown Jewels, along with paintings and photographs of monarchs wearing the regalia.

 The Queen's Diamonds by Hugh Roberts.
 This authorized book features more than 70 pieces of jewelry from Queen Elizabeth's diamond collection.
 With 300 full-color photographs.